Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Along the N-651 in Pereiro on day two of the English WayAlong the N-651 in Pereiro

-And fortunately, the Camino Inglés on day two only stays on the N-651 for about another 400 meters, before turning right onto another path, shown below.
+And fortunately, the Camino Inglés on day two only stays on the N-651 for about another 400 meters.

 Right Turn Onto Path in Pereiro on day two of the English WayRight Turn Onto Path in Pereiro

-The path is a short-lived meter, 150 meters where at its end you pick up the Camino Feal to the left.
-That is the E-1 ahead, that you must walk under on this street.
-As you walk under the E-1, a sign identifies that you have just walked into the next town of O Feal.
+The path is a short-lived, 150 meters where at its end you pick up the Camino Feal to the left.
+That is the AP-9 ahead, that you must walk under on this street.
+As you walk under the AP-9, a sign identifies that you have just walked into the next town of O Feal.

-Walking Toward the E-1 and O Feal on day two of the English WayWalking Toward the E-1 and O Feal
+Walking Toward the E-1 and O Feal on day two of the English WayWalking Toward the AP-9 and O Feal

-You meander around the countryside on the Camino Feal for the next 1.8 kilometers until you meet up again with the N-651.
+We continued on the standard route, to the right.
+You will meander around the countryside on the Camino Feal for a total of 1.8 kilometers until you meet up again with the N-651.
 This is mostly an easy downhill jaunt on pavement.

 Along the Camino Feal on day two of the English WayAlong the Camino Feal